 The Conservancy has been granted an exemption from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 The Internal Revenue Service (IRS) has classified the Conservancy as other than a private foundation.
 The Conservancy is subject to income tax on certain income that is considered unrelated business income, if earned.
-The Conservancy annually files a Form 990, and the Form 990 is subject to examination by the IRS generally for three years after it is filed.
+The Conservancy annually files a Form 990.
 The Conservancy has assessed the tax positions it has taken or expects to take in its tax returns and no liability has been determined to be necessary.